dcycle/convert_media_tags_to_markup/README.md

 * Use the text format Full HTML.
 * Save; we will assume this is /node/2.
 * Go to /admin/config/content/formats/manage/full_html.
-* Check "Convert Legacy Media Tags to Markup" and Save the Full HTML text format.
+* Check "Convert Legacy Media Tags to Markup" and Save the Full HTML text format; Save configuration.
 * Go back to /node/2 and you should see your image.

 File objects must exist